lionzan/Exponential-Ocean/exampleSite/content/you/_index.md

 > You ask yourself, what objective should I choose?
 How can I make it happen?

-I'm here to help you and be with you when you make those life-changing decisions about **what really drives you**, what you could do just for the sake of it, what is your powerful End Result.
+I'm here to help you and be with you when you make those life-changing decisions about **what really drives you**, what you are able to do just for the sake of it, what is your powerful End Result.

 I'm here with you when you have to **find your unique voice**, how you want to achieve your end result, what unique actions and path you will follow in the pursuit of your End Result.